Icinga/icinga2/doc/12-icinga2-api.md

   Parameters | Type         | Description
   -----------|--------------|--------------------------
-  templates  | string array | **Optional.** Import existing configuration templates for this object type. attrs      | dictionary   | **Required.** Set specific object attributes for this [object type](9-object-types.md#object-types).
+  templates  | string array | **Optional.** Import existing configuration templates for this object type.
+Note: These templates must either be statically configured or provided in [config packages](12-icinga2-api.md#icinga2-api-config-management)- attrs      | dictionary   | **Required.** Set specific object attributes for this [object type](9-object-types.md#object-types).

 The object name must be specified as part of the URL path.
 For objects with composite names (e.g. services)